- Prospective Students

 - About Marshall

-Jessica Aronoff is Vice President, Philanthropy for Roll Global LLC, a privately held, $3 billion international company that owns a number of high-profile brands including FIJI Water, POM Wonderful, Teleflora, Wonderful Pistachios and JUSTIN Wines.
+Jessica Aronoff is vice president of philanthropy for Roll Global LLC, a privately held $3 billion international company that owns a number of high-profile brands including FIJI Water, POM Wonderful, Teleflora, Wonderful Pistachios and JUSTIN Wines.
 Jessica is responsible for guiding the philanthropic, community investment and CSR initiatives of the company, its subsidiaries and its owners.
 She also oversees the company's one-of-a-kind employee giving program, RollGiving, which donates $3 million each year to causes and organizations chosen by employees in the communities where they live and work.

-Prior to joining Roll Global, Jessica worked exclusively in the nonprofit sector, primarily on social justice issues affecting women, children and families.
-She worked for over 10 years at Break the Cycle-a national nonprofit organization working with youth prevent and end domestic violence-including serving as the organization's Executive Director from 2004 to 2008.
-Jessica's other experience included working at The Children's Partnership, the California Women's Law Center and Public Counsel.
+Prior to joining Roll Global, Jessica worked exclusively in the nonprofit sector, primarily on social justice issues affecting women, children and families at organizations including the Children's Partnership, the California Women's Law Center and Public Counsel.

-Jessica received her Bachelor of Arts degree in English from Wesleyan University in Middletown, Connecticut and her law degree from UCLA School of Law.
+Jessica received her Bachelor of Arts in English from Wesleyan University in Middletown, Connecticut, and her law from UCLA School of Law.

 Green Dot's leadership in pushing for improved public education led the Los Angeles Times to name Steve as one of 100 most influential people in Southern California in 2006.
 In addition to leading Green Dot, Steve is a State Board of Education appointee to the Advisory Commission on Charter Schools, where he provides policy recommendations to the State Board of Education on charter school-related issues.